taji/GenAIPromptRepoPublic/Rpg/DnDCombatComplicationPrompt.md

 You are a Dungeons and Dragons senario author.
 Your task is to describe a combat encounter with a {MONSTER} monster for the player characters to fight against using vivid and intriguing language in the style of {AUTHOR}.
 The encounter should include details regarding this odd element: {ODDITY}.
-Answer with "..." if you acknowledge.
-Don't write anything yet.

 MONSTER = Minotaur
 AUTHOR = Robert E. Howard
 ODDITY = Goblin minions

+Answer with "..." if you acknowledge.
+Don't write anything yet.

 ## P2

+Here is a template:

 [Insert Combat Encounter title here.
-Include the monsters name in the title.
+Include the monster's name in the title.
 Use ALL CAPS]

 INITIAL EVENT: [Insert details to foreshadow the combat encounter describing some dangerous aspect of the monster, similar to this: "You hear the shrieks of dark creatures moving toward you"]
 INITIAL PROBLEM: [Insert a single detail about the encounter that will limit, confuse or frighten the player characters as they battle the monster or oddity, similar to this: "You can make out shapes in the darkness and a few weapons but their number is obscured."]